zangrafx/webplatformdaily-site/data/latest.md

+**Update!** As you may have noticed, this week’s dailies are being released with an one-day dalay.

-**Update!** The source code of this web-site is [on GitHub](https://github.com/simevidas/webplatformdaily-site).
+The source code of this web-site is [on GitHub](https://github.com/simevidas/webplatformdaily-site).
 This includes all the data (which is in Markdown files).
 The README file of the repository also serves as a FAQ.
 Refer to it for information about this web-site.

 ## Sticky